asynkron/protoactor-website/hugo/content/docs/scheduling.md

 ```

 This will asynchronously wait for the task to complete, then send a message back to the actor itself, containing the
-block of code to execute within the actors concurrency constraint.
+block of code to execute within the actor's concurrency constraint.